Marlo Stanfield: Season 3

 The assault has been triggered by Avon's parole, and Avon's more confrontational approach to the turf war than Stringer's.
 Marlo thinks the failed assault shows a lack of strength in the Barksdale organization, and discusses this with Chris and Vinson.
 Avon then orders a second attack, carried out by Dennis "Cutty" Wise and Slim Charles, in which a Stanfield dealer named Boo is killed, and Fruit escapes after Cutty hesitates.

 Marlo feigns retreat, then organizes retaliatory attacks against Barksdale territory.
 Snoop kills the Barksdale soldier Rico in a drive-by on Poot Carr's corner.
 Avon responds by hiring a woman named Devonne to seduce Marlo and lure him to a meeting.
 Although Marlo has sex with Devonne, he grows suspicious of her.
 Before their next arranged meeting, he has Chris and Snoop scout the location.

 Chris spots an SUV responding to Devonne's presence and correctly deduces that the meeting is a setup.
 Chris has his driver drive up alongside the Barksdale vehicle and lets off a single shotgun blast through a side window, wounding Avon and killing another Barksdale soldier named Tater.
 Marlo and Chris later track down Devonne to her house, where Marlo personally kills her by shooting her once in each breast, then once in the mouth.
 Avon responds by ordering more attacks.
 An attack led by Slim Charles kills two Stanfield soldiers.

 When Stringer Bell is murdered, the police and drug gangs assumed that Marlo is responsible.
 In reality, Avon had facilitated his death by giving Brother Mouzone (and in turn Omar Little) information about Stringer's whereabouts.

 Marlo and Chris come close to also being murdered when Slim Charles tracks them down.
 The Major Crimes Unit, acting on a tip Stringer had given to Major Colvin, raid the Barksdale armory.
 Slim Charles calls for backup, but Avon and his soldiers are arrested.

 At the end of season 3, Avon is convicted of parole violations (and possibly a conspiracy charge).
 Marlo and Chris attend his sentencing hearing.
 Avon acknowledges Marlo, thus conceding that the crown has been passed.

 Season 4

 Marlo begins season 4 in control of all the best territory in Western Baltimore.
 He ruthlessly protects his territory through Chris and Snoop, who kill off targets on Marlo's orders and hide the bodies in vacant buildings.
-When one of Marlo's crew chiefs, Fruit, is killed by a dealer from Bodie's gang, Marlo is quick to order the death of Lex, the dealer responsible.
+When one of Marlo's crew chiefs, Fruit, is killed by a dealer from Bodie's gang named Lex, Marlo quickly orders his death.